kurt-krueckeberg/gedcomx-thoughts/gedcomx.md

 [What is Gedcom X?](https://www.familysearch.org/developers/docs/guides/gedcom-x) is the definitive introduction.
 It has helpful links that will guide you to a better understanding of what Gedcom X is and how it works.

+The GedcomX.org [documentation](http://gedcomx.org/Documentation.html) page has links to the Gedcom X Conceptual Model.
+The GEDCOM X
+[Conceptual Model](https://github.com/FamilySearch/gedcomx/blob/master/specifications/conceptual-model-specification.md) is a specification of formal concepts and types that are used to provide a standard model and vocabulary for describing genealogical data.
+Genealogical data is structured by data types such as persons, relationships, and sources.

+There is also a Gedcom X [Recipe Book](http://gedcomx.org/Recipe-Book.html) that has shows a few examples of how the Gedcomx X model is used.

 The [Family Tree Data Model](https://www.familysearch.org/developers/docs/guides/FamilyTree-data-objects) is intended to help programmers become familiar with the data model of the FamilySearch Family Tree, which closely conform to the GedcomX [specification](http://www.gedcomx.org/Specifications.html).

-The GEDCOM X [Conceptual Model](https://github.com/FamilySearch/gedcomx/blob/master/specifications/conceptual-model-specification.md) is a specification of formal concepts and types that are used to provide a standard model and vocabulary for describing genealogical data.
-Genealogical data is structured by data types such as persons, relationships, and sources.

 The differences between Events and Facts in Gedcom X is discussed here: